 Samsung has announced their 360 audio feature, in direct competition with Apple, but… well, the feature isn’t available yet.
 It’s only available on Galaxy phones with the One UI 3.1 or above, so I couldn’t test it, but if you have a Samsung phone and you’re into surround sound, it’s available.

-ANC on these work pretty darn well, thanks to actually having ear tips this time to help with getting a good fit and seal in the ear.
+Samsung claims that the active noise cancellation on these will reduce up to 99% of noise, and well, the ANC on these do work pretty darn well, thanks to actually having ear tips this time to help with getting a good fit and seal in the ear.
 It doesn’t completely block out high-pitched noises, but low whirrings and rumblings are dealt with pretty effectively.

 These aren’t really meant for exercise since they won’t really stay as snugly in the ear if you’re running about and all, but there’s IPX7 water resistance, so if you somehow drop these in a glass of water or knock over your drink and it splashes over these, you don’t have to worry that much.
 Keep in mind it’s just for the earbuds though, so don’t get the case wet.